"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 "When jarred unavoidably by circumstance, revert at once to yourself and don't lose the rhythm more than you can help."

 Most people read Stoicism as a productivity philosophy.
 Ferriss reads it as moral instruction.
-Stoicism, at its core, is a philosophy of virtue: right action, self-governance, and the discipline to align your life with principle regardless of circumstance.
+Stoicism, at its core, is a philosophy of virtue: right action, self-governance, and discipline to align your life with principle regardless of circumstance.
 It appeals to Ones because it provides an ancient intellectual framework for what the inner critic already demands: live correctly, or suffer the consequences of your own sloppiness.

 "I value self-discipline, but creating systems that make it next to impossible to misbehave is more reliable than self-control."